 Wednesday, 27 May 2020

-  The Security Council’s Open High-Level VTC will be presided over by the H.E.
+The Security Council’s Open High-Level VTC was presided over by the H.E.
 Mr. Sven Jürgenson, the Permanent Representative of Estonia to the United Nations.
 H.E.
-Ms. Kersti Kaljulaid, the President of the Republic of Estonia, will deliver the statement for Estonia.
+Ms. Kersti Kaljulaid, the President of the Republic of Estonia, delivered the statement for Estonia.

 H.E.
 Ms. Ellen Johnson Sirleaf, Nobel Peace Laureate, member of the Elders

-  The delivery of the statements of the briefers and Council members will be webcast live and archived on UN Web TV.
+The delivery of the statements of the briefers and Council members was webcast live and archived on UN Web TV.

 List of Side Events

 Persons with Disabilities in Armed Conflict: Inclusive protection perspectives: Poland, United Kingdom, UNMAS (Webinar via Microsoft Teams)

 This virtual side event, which coincided with the UN Security Council Open Debate on the Protection of Civilians, focused on the disproportionate challenges facing persons with disabilities in humanitarian, conflict and post-conflict settings.
 Chaired by the Special Rapporteur on the Rights of Persons with Disabilities, Ms. Catalina Devandas Aguilar, this discussion shared insights from speakers and panellists from the Governments of Poland and the United Kingdom, the European Union, UNMAS, Humanity & Inclusion (H.I.), the International Disability Alliance (IDA) and others.